argoproj-labs/argocd-image-updater/docs/configuration/images.md

 example, if you assign the alias `argoproj/argocd` to your image, the appropriate key in the annotation would be referenced as `argoproj_argocd`.

+!!!note
+    It is generally recommended to set aliases for each of your images.
+Many of the features depend on an alias being set, and aliases might become a strict requirement in the future.

 ## Update strategies

 Argo CD Image Updater can update images according to the following strategies: